urbanopt/urbanopt.github.io/workflows/photovoltaic.md

 ## Community Photovoltaic

 Community Photovoltaic features can be added to the GeoJSON Feature File as a district system of type "Community Photovoltaic".
 View the [district system schema](https://docs.urbanopt.net/urbanopt-geojson-gem/schemas/district-system-properties.html) for more details.
-The REopt scenario optimization post-processor will use this information in its PV capacity calculations.
+The REopt scenario optimization post-processor will use this information in its PV capacity calculations when run with the multi-PV assumptions file.

 ## Ground Mount Photovoltaic